A Very Royal Scandal

-A Very Royal Scandal is a British three-part historical drama series from Amazon MGM Studios with Emily Maitlis as executive producer and starring Ruth Wilson as Maitlis and Michael Sheen as Prince Andrew, Duke of York.
+A Very Royal Scandal is a British three-part historical drama series from Amazon MGM Studios with Emily Maitlis as executive producer and starring Ruth Wilson as Maitlis and Michael Sheen as the then-Duke of York (later known as Andrew Mountbatten-Windsor).
 It is written by Jeremy Brock and directed by Julian Jarrold.

 A Very Royal Scandal was released on 19 September 2024 on the streaming service Amazon Prime Video.

 Premise

-It is a dramatic retelling of Emily Maitlis' professional and personal journey leading up to the 2019 BBC television interview of Prince Andrew, Duke of York by Maitlis for BBC Two news and current affairs programme Newsnight regarding the Prince's ties to human trafficker Jeffrey Epstein.
+The series is a dramatic retelling of Emily Maitlis' professional and personal journey leading up to the 2019 BBC television interview of the then Prince Andrew, Duke of York by Maitlis for BBC Two news and current affairs programme Newsnight regarding the Prince's ties to human trafficker Jeffrey Epstein.

 Plot

 Episode 1

 In 2008, Jeffrey Epstein accepts a plea to state criminal charges in Florida in exchange for federal immunity.
 Later, in December 2010, Andrew's photo is taken in New York Central Park as he meets Epstein.
 The two had been meeting because Andrew was seeking financial advice from Epstein.

 In spite of the Florida plea bargain with federal authorities, Epstein is re-arrested by SDNY federal authorities on revived federal charges in 2019.
 After Epstein's death in August 2019, Andrew agrees to a BBC interview "Prince Andrew & the Epstein Scandal" in November 2019.

-The March 2001 photo of the 17-year-old-at-the-time Virginia Giuffre and 41-year-old-at-the-time Prince Andrew at a house on Kinnerton Street has been published in the lead-up to the interview.
+The March 2001 photo of the 17-year-old (at the time) Virginia Giuffre and 41-year-old (at the time) Prince Andrew at a house on Kinnerton Street has been published in the lead-up to the interview.

 In May 2015, Virginia Giuffre contacts the London Metropolitan Police with allegations against Andrew.
 The Met dismissed the case in 2016 because the activities were largely outside the United Kingdom.
-Maitlis considers this a "coverup."
+Maitlis considers this a "coverup".

 In a practice session with her colleagues before the interview, a colleague playing the devil's advocate as Andrew retorts that even if he had sex with Virginia Giuffre in 2001 when she was 17, the age of consent in the United Kingdom was 16.

 Episode 2

 A few days before Andrew's Newsnight interview, BBC Panorama interviewed Virginia Giuffre.
 Andrew denies having danced with Giuffre at the nightclub Tramp in 2001.

 Andrew admits to having invited Ghislaine Maxwell to Windsor Castle and Sandringham House in 2000.
-Andrew claims that Epstein was Maxwell's plus one.
+Andrew claims that Epstein was Maxwell's 'plus one'.

-Andrew says that he was a patron of NSPCC and didn't see any child sexual abuse.
+Andrew says that he was a patron of NSPCC and did not see any child sexual abuse.
 He owns up to his long friendship with Maxwell.
 He was hosted at Maxwell's home at the affluent Belgravia neighbourhood of London.